jnqnfe/gong/bin/README.md

 In this example, the test program will be run with: `--foo --bar abc -- def --ghi`

-(Only the first *early terminator* is consumed by Cargo, subsequent ones are themselves treated as non-options and thus are passed on).
+(Only the first *early terminator* is consumed by Cargo, subsequent ones are themselves treated as positionals and thus are passed on).

 ## Features